By using this site, you agree to the Privacy Policy and Terms of Use.

 If you enjoy the taste of Portuguese chouriço, which is essentially like a less-fatty chorizo, enjoy plant-based chorizo in this recipe for Puff Pastry Stuffed With Chorizo and Peppers.
 You could throw this Homemade Chorizo Crumble in any dish, or switch it up and try out this Tofu Chorizo and Lemon Cauliflower Rice dish.

-See also 15 Plant-Based Coconut Lime Recipes – One Green Planet
+See also Stay Satisfied on a Plant-Based Diet with These Simple Strategies – One Green Planet

 Don’t limit yourself, however.
 Learn How to Make Vegan Sausages That Will Hold Up on the Grill and check out these Seitan Sausages Four Ways, pictured above.